Christine Campbell Thomson

-Christine Hartley, better known as Christine Campbell Thomson (1897–1985), was a British horror fiction author best known for the Not at Night series.
+Christine Mary Campbell Thomson (31 May 1897 – 29 September 1985), later Christine Hartley, was an English horror fiction author best known for the Not at Night series.
 She also wrote under the name Flavia Richardson.

+Early life

+Christine Mary Campbell Thomson was born in Marylebone, London and grew up on Queen Anne Street, the daughter of Herbert Campbell Thomson and Constance Emily Temple Thomson.
+She attended Queen's College, London.

 As editor

 Although an author in her own right, Thomson is best remembered in the fantasy field for her series of horror anthologies published in the 1920s and 1930s.
 The first, Not at Night (Selwyn and Blount, 1925), lent its name to the whole series, which ran eleven volumes, finishing with Nightmare by Daylight (1935) and The "Not at Night" Omnibus (1937).
 In all, there were 170 stories and, according to noted fantasy bibliographer Mike Ashley, exactly 100 of these came from the legendary American pulp Weird Tales.
 The anthologies initially selected material primarily from that magazine and gave first hardcover publication, as well as first British publication, to such authors of as H. P. Lovecraft and Robert E. Howard.
 The books in the series were all published by Selwyn & Blount.
 Mike Ashley has written: "although anthologies have perhaps earned a reputation greater than they deserve, they were nevertheless a landmark series in the history of horror short fiction".